The Bible and the Church Fathers on Eternal Hell, and Conscious, Eternal Torment

 Internet quotes on "hell" from various unorthodox sites (with respect to the traditional doctrine):

 Whether you are a Christian or not, this is not a pleasant or comfortable topic to study or think about.
 NOBODY likes the 'idea' of HELL.
 However, if it is TRUE, it is clearly very important as it deals with our eternal destiny.
-Unlike most Internet sites, I will be documenting this article from standard scholarly sources (see Recommended).
+Unlike most Internet sites, I will be documenting this article from the best scholarly sources I can find (see Recommended Sources).

 From the Catechism of the Catholic Church (2nd edition, 1997) :